pelithne/client-credentials-flow-with-APIM/README.md

 When you are done, click save.

-Now, go to the app-registration of your respective daemons and select "API Permissions" in the left hand toolbar.
+Now, go to the app-registration of your respective Clients and select "API Permissions" in the left hand toolbar.

 Click on Add a Permission, find your API and select it.